Hunter With Gun Wearing Full Camouflage Camo Clothing

 Turkey Season: Can you tell your Toms from your Jakes?

 With turkey season approaching for our friends across the pond, we thought it apt to delve deeper into the nature of the turkey shoot and the various regulations of the tradition.
-Although the term “turkey shoot” is used in common language to describe the completion of easy targets, the sport is much more complex than one would imagine.
+Although the term “turkey shoot” is used in everyday language to describe the completion of easy targets, the sport is much more complex than one would imagine.

 Back to blog